Getting into a new MMORPG is exciting, but it also takes a lot of work.

-With so many MMOs to choose from, it’s best to pick the best MMORPG with an active community and regular updates to dive in.
+With so many MMOs to choose from, it’s hard to find the best MMORPG with an active community and regular updates to dive into.

 1. Elder Scrolls Online